 The second challenging sample examined is bio-oil, a complex mixture of thousands of chemicals.
 The novel pesticide properties of this sample are explored as the chemical complexity of pyrolysis bio-oil from tobacco leaves is reduced through isolation by solid phase extraction, liquid-liquid extraction, and heating.
 Mass spectrometry is used to identify the compounds after separation by gas chromatography.
 Three problematic microorganisms in Canada, S. scabies, C. michiganensis, and P. ultimum, are negatively affected by the bio-oil.
 It is determined that the most abundant phenolic species are not responsible for the observed pesticide activity from the bio-oil.
 A few minor components are identified that could contribute to the observed antimicrobial activity, but no abundant, active chemicals could be identified with the current technology.

 Booker, Christina J., "Miniaturized Fractionation and Purification of Analytes of Interest in Complex Mixtures: Protein Enrichment and Purification with Capillary Electrophoresis and Identification of Pesticide Chemicals in Bio-oils" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 373.